-The tuner is enabled by pushing the TUNER button [AC].
-Once enabled, pressing the key or the PTT switch will cause a tuning cycle to start if one is needed.
+The tuner is enabled by pushing the TUNER button [AC] so that the LED is lit.
+The menu allows you to select manual or automatic modes.
+If the auto-tuner is selected, pressing the key in CW mode or the PTT switch in phone modes will cause a tuning cycle to start if one is needed.
+You can set the SWR threshold at which the tuner will quit trying or let it try for a "best match".
 There are 30 memories that keep track of the most recently used frequencies where the tuner was used.
-If you try to use a frequency that is not within 32 kHz of a stored frequency, the tuner initiates a tuning cycle automatically when the key is pressed or the PTT switch is pressed, and the L and C values required at that frequency are stored.
+If you try to use a frequency that is not within a memory chunk of a stored frequency, or on a different antenna than is currently stored in memory, the tuner initiates a tuning cycle automatically when the key is pressed or the PTT switch is pressed.

-The tuner can also be forced to run a tune cycle manually (MENU: "Force Retune") [TF].
-The memory can also be cleared to force the tuner to relearn all frequencies, which is useful if antennas are changed (MENU: "Clr tuner mem") [TM].
+The tuner can also be forced to run a tune cycle on a frequency that has already been stored by setting the command function in the menu to "Clr this mem" [TF].
+The memory can also be cleared to force the tuner to relearn all frequencies, which is useful if antennas are changed (CMD: "Clr all mem") [TM].

-The value of inductance and capacitance that was found, and whether the capacitor was on the transmitter side or the antenna side is reported in a menu (MENU: "C (pF}" [TC], "L (nH)" [TL] and "C side" [TC])
+The binary value of inductance and capacitance that was found (0-127), and whether the capacitor was on the transmitter side or the antenna side is reported in a menu (MENU: "Capacitor: " [TC], "Inductor: " [TL] and "C side" [TC]).